stefanofa/awesome/README.md

 *   [LangbaseInc/langui](https://github.com/LangbaseInc/langui) - UI for your AI.
 Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## Rust